dylanaraps/neofetch/README.md

 #### Customizing what info gets displayed

-At the top of the script there's a function that allows you to customize all of the info that gets displayed.
+At the top of the script and in the config file there's a function that allows you to customize<br \>
+all of the info that gets displayed.

 Here's what you can do: